Veganism has made a popular appearance over recent years.

 - Raw-food vegans

 Raw-food vegans eat uncooked foods, avoiding foods that have been cooked above 46 degrees Celsius.
 The idea behind this diet is to maintain the enzymes in the food.
-Preserving as many enzymes in the food will help you absorb more nutrients, decreasing cravings, and improving digestion.
+Preserving as many enzymes in the food will help you absorb more nutrients, decrease cravings, and improve digestion.

 This diet also helps cut down on food waste because it reduces spoilage.
 This group of vegans may not take in enough calcium or B12.
 Make sure you take supplements to ensure you are getting all the nutrients your body needs.